LearnToCode180/Laravel-8-Project-From-Scratch/README.md

 # Laravel-Project-From-Scratch
 A Laravel 8 project that has all essential and basics tools which can help you to make your future projects easily.

+# Project Description
+In this project, we will build a university platform which has two diffrent users: the Admin user and the Students user, and which of those has his own interfaces.
+The Admin can add, update, delete students, while students can check out their informations as well as download them as a PDF file and add their own images.

 # Full Laravel 8 documentation
 [Laravel 8](https://laravel.com/docs/8.x/)